Game Grumps: History

 On January 6, 2017, it was announced that the show's middle slot would no longer upload on a consistent schedule.
 While Steam Train and Grumpcade were not canceled, the format was changed so that they would be released only on an occasional basis.
 A few substitute shows were created to fill the empty slot on certain days.
 These include Doodle Doods, an artistic show hosted by fellow animators and YouTubers O'Donovan and Chris O'Neill (OneyNG), The G Club, a media-centric podcast show, and Dragons in Places, an audio-only podcast detailing a Dungeons & Dragons campaign.

 In December 2017, Kramer announced that he would be departing from the show to focus on his own pursuits; he was replaced by Ryan Magee and Matt Watson.

-Since 2015, GameGrumps has also been developing an animated series titled Gameoverse, created by O'Donovan.
+Since 2015, Game Grumps has also been developing an animated series titled Gameoverse, created by O'Donovan.
 By June 21, 2017, the development team had expanded to include writer Chad Quandt, concept artist Ashley Swaby, and story artist Krooked_Glasses.

 Personnel

-Over time, GameGrumps has accumulated a variety of hosts, editors and other personnel since Jafari's departure in 2013, some of which are not mentioned below.
+Over time, Game Grumps has accumulated a variety of hosts, editors and other personnel since Jafari's departure in 2013, some of which are not mentioned below.
 All members have appeared in various roles outside of their main position.

 Main hosts

-Hosts of the main GameGrumps series.
+Hosts of the main Game Grumps series.